 Policy for sustainable development for KTH

-KTH shall actively and responsibly contribute to sustainable development through education, research, collaboration, and by reducing environmental impacts from KTH:s operations and promoting social responsibility
+KTH shall be a leading technical university in sustainable development and actively and responsibly contribute to sustainable development through education, research, collaboration, and by reducing environmental impacts from KTH:s operations and promoting social responsibility

 KTH shall therefore:

 - Integrate ecological, economic and social sustainability at all levels of strategic and oper ational activities.